kelechi2020/Mock-Test/README.md

 ## How to run project
 Python manage,py runserver to start project
-Bundles with a lite Dba .
+Bundles with a lite Db .
 Use Username: admin Password: admin12345 to login

 ## What's left
 - Error handling on required fields.
-- Setup lint checks on CI pipline.
+- Setup lint checks on CI pipeline.
 - Add tests.